bfabiszewski/kterm/README.md

 ![kterm landscape mode][screenshot3]

 #### Changelog
+  * **2.2**: fix launching kterm with hidden keyboard; add config/command line option for screen rotation (screen orientation will also be restored to initial value after quitting kterm); fix flickering at start; remove unneeded files from kindle package, add high resolution key images; some other minor issues
   * **2.1**: mainly small bugfixes, compilation warnings
   * **2.0**: major rewrite; added native keyboard which replaces matchbox keyboard - better stability, easier to compile and maintain; updated to build on modern frameworks; added autotools project; option to rotate screen on Kindle; option to add environment variables on command line
   * **0.7**: keyboard layout for Paperwhite (by nasser), also larger labels for Touch keyboard